CIS3296SoftwareDesignF21/dbvc/Week2.md

 ### Anna
 ### Rachel
 ### Lin Li
+- Created several of the issues in the GitHub Project board and assigned them to team members
 - Created RoleAssignments class
 - Created onMessageReactionAdd and onMessageReactionRemove, which listen for reactions added and removed from the Roles text channel, and adds or removes the role associated with the specific emoji reaction